 Creating a decision making AI

 A decision tree is one of the most useful in machine learning in AI.
 Given a large number of scenarios, based on certain parameters, it needs to take a decision.
-If we can write a system that can make these decisions well, then we can not only have a well written algorithm but also have a lot of unpredictability in terms of game-play.
+If we can write a system that can make these decisions well, then we can not only have a well-written algorithm but also have a lot of unpredictability in terms of game-play.
 This will add a lot of variation in the game and will help in replay ability of the overall game.

 Getting ready